 Transitioning out of the military is a big decision.
 It is fraught with memory.
 It is emotional, physically, mentally, and spiritually draining to search for a job or experience that fulfills us the way a nighttime helicopter assault used to.
-Many of our peers struggle adjusting to civilian life.
-Some find solace in weightlifting or metal working.
+Many of our peers struggle to adjust to civilian life.
+Some find solace in weightlifting or metalworking.
 Others take a destructive turn to vices: alcohol and drug abuse.
 Sadly, we lose many of our brothers and sisters to suicide.
 Transition is not easy but it can be made less difficult.
-This week, I’ll talk about how service members can help themselves in transition process.
+This week, I’ll talk about how service members can help themselves in the transition process.

 Tip #1: Take control of your eventual exit by seeing what else is out there; it doesn’t hurt to look.
 Take a day or two of leave for job interviews.
 Your unit shouldn’t give you any flak, but if they do consider it an indicator of dysfunction.
 No organization should be unable to function without one single person.
 If they keep giving you flak about looking into civilian life, you’re in a toxic unit, period the end.
 Our military service doesn’t just cover our time in uniform, it is about a lifetime of service to the nation and our fellow man.
 Get an exit strategy going right away.
 So long as you are the honest broker and don’t use job searching as an excuse to shirk your daily duties, this should not be an issue.
 Take the high road, communicate early and often, and use the people around you to help talk things out.